filip-herceg/ReViewPoint/docs/content/frontend/src/lib/monitoring/errorMonitoring.ts.md

     timestamp: new Date().toISOString(),
     viewport: {
       width: window.innerWidth,
-      height: window.innerHeight
+      height: window.innerHeight,
     },
     connection: (navigator as any).connection?.effectiveType,
-    memory: (performance as any).memory?.usedJSHeapSize };
+    memory: (performance as any).memory?.usedJSHeapSize, };
 }
 ```